Dynamics of ballistic photocurrents driven by Coulomb scattering

-In the following, we consider the longitudinal (\(z\)) photocurrent under monochromatic light linearly polarized in the \(z\)-direction, using resonant excitation frequencies from 2.0 eV to 3.2 eV, above the DFT band gap of 1.64 eV.
-The continuous wave excitation is smoothly turned on at \(t = 0~\mathrm{fs}\) by convolving with a hyperbolic tangent function with a width of \(\eta=\) 0.1 fs, in order to avoid discontinuities in the dynamics.
+In the following, we consider the longitudinal (\(z\)) photocurrent under monochromatic light linearly polarized in the \(z\)-direction, using resonant excitation frequencies from 2.4 eV to 3.2 eV, above the DFT band gap of 1.64 eV.
+While including electronic correlations at a hybrid functional or GW level increases the size of the band gap and changes it to a slightly indirect one~\cite{malone-quasiparticle-2013, li-germanium-2016}, our simulations at frequencies high above the band gap should be insensitive to the details of the band structure near the band edges.
+The continuous wave excitation is smoothly turned on at \(t = 0\) fs by convolving with a hyperbolic tangent function with a width of \(\eta=\) 0.1 fs, in order to avoid discontinuities in the dynamics.
 The resulting dynamics is insensitive to \(\eta\) in the range 0.1-1.0 fs. rt-TDDFT is performed with the PBE exchange-correlation functional, using norm conserving pseudopotentials, in the planewave basis at a kinetic energy cutoff of 50 Ha, and with a time step of 0.5 attosecond, as implemented in the INQ code~\cite{andrade-inq-2021,INQ}.
-Using a supercell geometry, the ion positions are fixed and the lattice constants are kept constant at \((a_x, a_y, a_z) = (15.0, 3.603, 4.523) \mathrm{\AA}\) throughout the trajectory.
+Using a supercell geometry, the ion positions are fixed and the lattice constants are kept constant at \((a_x, a_y, a_z) = (15.0, 3.603, 4.523) \)\AA~throughout the trajectory.
 A \(k\)-point grid of 2$\times$8$\times$32 is sufficient for computing photocurrent under these conditions.

-Due to computational limitations, the partition into \(j^\text{b}\) and \(j^\text{s}\) requires a finite cutoff on the number of ground state Kohn-Sham orbitals.
-For this, we used a total of \(M = 40\), comprising 20 occupied bands and 20 unoccupied bands. \(j^\text{b}\) and \(j^\text{s}\) computed separately by taking the diagonal and off-diagonal elements of Eq.~\ref{eq:sbcurrent} are insensitive to further increase of \(M\), with their sum agreeing with the total current Eq.~\ref{eq:current} computed without the band cutoff, indicating that electronic populations and coherences from higher lying bands are unimportant.
+Due to computational limitations, the {sum in Eq.~\ref{eq:ball-current}} requires a finite cutoff on the number of ground state Kohn-Sham orbitals.
+For this, we used a total of \(M = 40\), comprising 20 occupied bands and 20 unoccupied bands. {The results} are insensitive to further increase of \(M\), indicating that electronic populations from higher lying bands are unimportant.